C.G. Jung – Family Constellation

 VI

-The difference between husband and wife is 4.7.
-This figure is not a reliable sum of different and highly unequal values; that is, there are some cases showing extreme differences, as well as others showing complete agreement.
-The graphs show the various results (Figs. 1-5).
-I have marked the quantitative values of the associations on the vertical axis as percentages.
-Roman numerals on the horizontal axis represent the forms of associations given in the table above.
+The difference between husband and wife = 4.7.
+This number is not a reliable sum of various and very unequal values; that is, there are some cases showing extreme differences, as well as cases showing complete agreement.
+The graphs illustrate various results (Figs. 1-5).
+I have plotted the quantitative values of associations on the vertical axis as percentages.
+The Roman numerals on the horizontal axis represent the forms of associations given in the table above.

 Fig. 1.
-Father (thick line) demonstrates the object type, while mother and daughter are pure predicates with a pronounced subjective tendency.
+The father (bold line) exhibits an objective type, while the mother and daughter show a pure predicative type with a pronounced subjective tendency.

 Fig. 2.
-Husband and wife are in good agreement on the purely predicate type, with the predicate subjective type being somewhat more pronounced in the case of the wife.
+Husband and wife are well-matched in a purely predicative type, with the subjective predicative type being somewhat more pronounced in the wife.

 Fig. 3.
 Very good agreement between the father and his two daughters.

 Fig. 4.
 Two sisters live together.
-The dotted line represents the meaning for the married sister.
+The dashed line represents the value for the married sister.

 Fig. 5.
 Husband and wife.
 The wife is the sister of the women in Fig. 4.
 She is very close to her husband's type.
-Her drawing is the direct opposite of that of her sisters.
+Her pattern is the direct opposite of her sisters'.

-The similarity of associations between related individuals is often striking.
-Here's an example of a mother and daughter:
+The similarity of associations among related subjects is often astonishing.
+Let me give the associations of a mother and daughter:

 pay attention hard work student